FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

   .. tab:: On your PC

-        This example is from scratch, so we'll assume you have nothing prepared but a (Unix) computer with Python (3.8+) and two well-known developer tools, `pip <https://pip.pypa.io>`_ and `postgres > 9<https://www.postgresql.org/download/>`_.
+        This example is from scratch, so we'll assume you have nothing prepared but a (Unix) computer with Python (3.8+) and two well-known developer tools, `pip <https://pip.pypa.io>`_ and `postgres <https://www.postgresql.org/download/>`_.

-        We'll create a databae for FlexMeasures:
+        We'll create a database for FlexMeasures:

         .. code-block:: console